gustavo-luz/TNC_variations_HAR/README.md

     python run_all_experiments.py

-This code is going to run 8 executions of each variant and save the results to experiments/out/experiment_results.csv
+This code is going to run by default 8 executions of each variant and save the results to experiment_results.csv

 ## Custom Training and Evaluating